payprop/image-magick-safer/README.md

 being passed to the real Image::Magick::Read method and return an error.

 You can replace any calls to `Image::Magick` with `Image::Magick::Safer` and the functionality will be retained with the added Read protection.
+The aliases for `Read` will also be made safe.

 If you need to override the default MIME types then you can set the modules `$Image::Magick::Safer::Unsafe` hash to something else or add extra types: